cswitenky/mqttmonitorcontrol/README.md

 - Make sure `ddcutil` is installed and your user has permission to execute it without `sudo`.

 ## Installation
 Copy the `mqttmonitorcontrol` directory to `/opt/`.
 The `main.py` file is your entry point.
-You can edit the configuration file to set your MQTT broker address, port, username, password, and topic.
+You can edit the configuration file to set your MQTT broker address, port, username, password, and display state polling interval.

 Install this script as a systemd service to run on boot:
 ```ini